hidoba/cambodiaschool.org/_includes/EN/program.md

 10:30AM – 12:00AM – discussion groups or lecture

-1:30PM – 5:00PM – work on the personal projects with supervisors.
+1:30PM – 5:00PM – work on the personal projects with supervisors (optional, but recommended)

+5:30PM – 8:00PM — possible second session for students who can't attend the first session (if there will be enough students)